-Roths, on the other hand, offer tax-free withdrawals on earned income as contributions were made with post-tax dollars in the accumulation phase.
-Roth accounts also do not have RMDs, which makes them attractive from both the tax planning and estate planning perspectives.
+On the other hand, Roths offer tax-free withdrawals on earned income as contributions were made with post-tax dollars in the accumulation phase.
+Roth accounts also do not have RMDs, making them attractive from both the tax planning and estate planning perspectives.

 It is typically best to begin drawing from your taxable assets before spending from tax-deferred as it (1) allows your tax-sheltered accounts to continue to grow and (2) decreases the amount of taxes paid—both wins for the longevity of your portfolio.

 The investment portfolio will often serve multiple purposes for retirees, from covering living expenses to building wealth to pass along to heirs.
 The specific objectives for your portfolio will determine your overall asset allocation and should always take into account your life expectancy, risk tolerance level, and other assets.